kdgregory/log4j-aws-appenders/README.md

 But, this seemed to be an easy weekend project, and I'd be able to get exactly what I wanted if I was willing to reinvent a wheel.
 After some thought, I expanded the idea: why not reinvent several wheels, and be able to write to multiple destinations?
+It's been more than a dozen weekends since I started the project; I keep getting new ideas.

 Here are the destinations I plan to support.
-They'll be checked when in development, and the link will take you to additional documentation.
+No idea how many weekends they'll take.

 * [x] [CloudWatch Logs](Docs/cloudwatch.md)
-* [ ] Kinesis
+* [ ] Kinesis Firehose (to support Elastic Search)
 * [ ] SNS (I think there it might be interesting to create an "error watcher")
 * [ ] S3 (as an alternative to an external "logfile mover")